Efficient building and systems technology

 Project duration: 01.11.2016 - 31.10.2019

-This joint project aims to lay the foundations for a remote sensing measurement and analysis system that can be used to analyse building envelopes, identify weak points and detect causes of increased energy losses.
-In this way, precise planning of renovation measures on buildings and, prospectively, on groups of buildings is to be made possible, with the focus on optimising resource consumption and minimising the payback period.
+This joint project aims to lay the foundations for a remote sensing measurement and analysis system that can be used to analyse building envelopes, identify weak points and detect the causes of increased energy losses.
+This should enable precise planning of refurbishment measures on buildings and, in the long term, on groups of buildings, with the focus on optimising resource consumption and minimising the amortisation period.

-The participating DLR Institutes for Solar Research, High Frequency Technology and Radar Systems, Remote Sensing Methodology and Optical Sensor Systems have many years of experience in the field of sensor technology and in the analysis of complex energy systems.
-The Solar Institute Jülich, for its part, has many years of practical experience in the energy and building physics assessment of buildings and the planning of renovation measures.
-The equipment and experience of the Solar Institute Jülich will be brought into the project with the aim of investigating the measurement system to be developed with regard to the scope and accuracy of the recorded data and generating a comprehensive data basis for validation.
+The participating DLR Institutes for Solar Research, High Frequency Technology and Radar Systems, Remote Sensing Methodology and Optical Sensor Systems have many years of experience in the field of sensor technology and in analysing complex energy systems.
+For its part, the Solar Institute Jülich has many years of practical experience in the energy and building physics assessment of buildings and the planning of refurbishment measures.
+The equipment and experience of the Solar Institute Jülich will be incorporated into the project with the aim of analysing the measurement system to be developed in terms of the scope and accuracy of the data collected and generating a comprehensive data basis for validation.

 Funded by:

-- Federal Ministry for Economic Affairs and Energy within the framework of the 6th Energy Research Programme of the Federal Government with the funding priority "Energy-optimised buildings and neighbourhoods".
+- Federal Ministry for Economic Affairs and Energy as part of the 6th Energy Research Programme of the Federal Government with the funding priority "Energy-optimised buildings and neighbourhoods"

 Linden avenue